Skip to main content

 A back-to-back Michelin Bib Gourmand winner (2024 and 2025) tucked into the Bükk hills near Lillafüred, Iszkor makes a strong case for the drive out of Miskolc.
 Traditional Hungarian cooking at €€ prices, rated 4.9 across 719 reviews.
 Book it as the anchor of a Bükk day trip or a multi-visit fixture if you are based in northeastern Hungary.

-The village of Mályinka sits in the Bükk National Park, roughly an hour from Budapest by car if you are pushing it, and closer to Miskolc for those using the city as a base.
+The village of Mályinka sits in the Bükk National Park, roughly an hour from Budapest by car if you are pushing it, closer to Miskolc for those using the city as a base.
 Iszkor occupies an address on Lillafüredi út, which puts it on the route between Miskolc and the Lillafüred resort area — a useful detail if you are planning a day in the hills and want dinner to anchor the itinerary rather than be an afterthought.

 The physical setting matters here.
 In a village this size, a restaurant earning repeated Michelin recognition is not working with a hundred-seat dining room and a banqueting infrastructure.
-The space almost certainly operates at an intimate scale , which shapes everything from noise levels to service rhythm to the logic of how you should plan your visit.
+The space almost certainly operates at an intimate scale, which shapes everything from noise levels to service rhythm to the logic of how you should plan your visit.
 This is a room where a table of two and a table of six will have noticeably different experiences; smaller parties tend to get more flexibility and a more personal read of the menu.

-Cuisine is listed as traditional, and the Bib Gourmand designation gives that word some weight.
-Michelin awards the Bib specifically to kitchens offering quality cooking at moderate prices , it is a value signal, not a consolation for not reaching star level.
+Cuisine is listed as traditional, the Bib Gourmand designation gives that word some weight.
+Michelin awards the Bib specifically to kitchens offering quality cooking at moderate prices, it is a value signal, not a consolation for not reaching star level.
 For Hungarian traditional cooking in a rural setting, the 2024-2025 consecutive recognition suggests consistency rather than a one-time flourish.
 That is the relevant credential: not just that it was noticed, but that it held the standard across two consecutive guides.

 On a first visit, the practical priority is to understand the kitchen's range.
 Traditional Hungarian cuisine at Bib Gourmand level often means a short, deliberate menu rather than an exhaustive one, so resist the instinct to over-order on visit one.
 Use it to identify the dishes that seem most rooted in the kitchen's own logic rather than the most familiar names on the page.

-A second visit is the right moment to go wider , different proteins, different preparations, and if the kitchen has a house approach to something like a soup course or a dessert, this is when you test it properly.
+A second visit is the right moment to go wider, different proteins, different preparations, if the kitchen has a house approach to something like a soup course or a dessert, this is when you test it properly.
 In Hungarian traditional cooking, the gap between a perfunctory and a serious approach to dishes like gulyás, paprikás, or stuffed preparations is significant.
 A kitchen that holds a Bib Gourmand has made a deliberate argument about where it sits in that range.

-Reservations: Booking is rated easy , walk-ins may be possible, but given the village location and limited seating that a restaurant of this scale typically operates, a reservation ahead of arrival is the sensible call, particularly on weekends or during peak summer and autumn periods in the Bükk.
-Budget: €€, consistent with Michelin Bib Gourmand positioning , expect moderate pricing for the level of cooking.
+If you are planning a third visit, treat it as a confirmation visit in a different season.
+The restaurant's address on the Lillafüred road also makes it a natural anchor for a return trip to the Bükk area at a different time of year, pair it with the forest trails or a stay near the lake and the logistics take care of themselves.
+Budget: €€, consistent with Michelin Bib Gourmand positioning, expect moderate pricing for the level of cooking.
 Dress: No formal dress code is listed; smart casual is appropriate for the setting.
 Getting there: Mályinka is most easily reached by car.
 The address on Lillafüredi út places it on the main route between Miskolc and Lillafüred, making it a natural stop if you are already travelling that road.
-Phone/website: Not listed in current data , search directly or check Google Maps listings for current contact details before travelling.
+Phone/website: Not listed in current data, search directly or check Google Maps listings for current contact details before travelling.

 See the comparison section below for how Iszkor sits against other Michelin-recognised restaurants in the Hungarian context.